rust-lang/miri/doc/tracing.md

 ### SQL tables

-Perfetto supports querying the span/event database using SQLite queries.
+Perfetto supports querying the span/event database using SQL queries (see the [docs](https://perfetto.dev/docs/analysis/perfetto-sql-syntax)).
 Just type `:` in the search bar at the top to enter SQL mode, and then you will be able to enter SQL queries there.
 The relevant SQL tables are:
 - `slices`: contains all spans and events; events can be distinguished from spans since their `dur` is 0.
 Relevant columns are:
     - `id`: a unique primary-key ID for the span (assigned by Perfetto, not present in the trace file)
     - `ts` and `dur`: the beginning and duration of the span, in nanoseconds